Are you the eco-friendliest person in your home?

 - Be open to the idea that things will turn out better than planned!

-The best part about going “green” as a family?
+The best part about going “green” as a household?
 Being on a team can make many of us more effective.
 And collaborative solutions are more likely to work than trying to go it alone.

-Talk about climate change with your family
+Talk about climate change with your loved ones

 We know that conversations about climate change can bring up all sorts of emotions, like frustration, despair, anger and embarrassment, but one of the most important things you can do about climate change is talk about it.
 People trust their peers, family members and loved ones more than they trust experts, scientists and environmental organizations.